psychotimmy/aoc2019/README.md

 **Day 2** I'm probably going to regret starting the program array at 1 rather than 0 in a later problem, but it's simple enough for today's implementation of intcode.
 Part 1 runs in 0.006s, part 2 in 0.014s on the Pi4B.

 **Day 3** The code for part 1 is rather long-winded but has a decent run-time of 0.025s on the Pi4B.
 There's an obvious way to refactor the getintersection subroutine, but I've left it as-is for now.
-Part 2 to do.
+Part 2 is straightforward when based on part 1 and having the points/lines defined as complex numbers helps.
+The combined solution that part 2 produces executes in 0.03s.